 The commission's employment and training program funded under Title I, Section 166 of the Workforce Investment Act (WIA) provides job training and employment opportunities to unemployed, underemployed, and low-income American Indians in North Carolina.
-In State Fiscal Year (SFY) 2005-2006, the program service area was 59 of the 100 counties of the state.
+In State Fiscal Year (SFY) 2006-2007, the program service area was 59 of the 100 counties of the state.
 Six North Carolina Indian tribes or urban center organizations designated as Indian WIA grantees by the U.S. Department of Labor served the remaining 41 counties.
-The chart on the following page indicates the client participation within the specific components of the commission's WIA program.
+The program served 61 participants in SFY 2006-2007.